How to write AI and SEO friendly blog posts that get found (2026 guide)

 Resize and compress your images

 Large image files can slow down your page, which makes it harder (and more frustrating) for visitors to browse.
 A slow-loading page can lead to people clicking away before they even read your content.
-Google also considers page speed when deciding how to rank your article in search results.
+Google and AI tools also consider page speed when deciding how to rank and when to recommend your article.

 As a general rule of thumb, before you upload an image to your blog article, resize images to around 1000-1500px wide, and run them through a free tool like TinyPNG to reduce the file size.
 Try to keep each image under 250KB.